mlbowser/journal2020/content/Journal_2020.md

 ## Tuesday, July 7

 <!-- 07:15-16:45 -->

+I saw two snowshoe hares along the Sterling Highway east of Sterling near the east entrance of Skilak Lake Road.
+They are definitely becoming more abundant.

 I joined Ed and Sarah at plot HAK2.
 They were on milacre 2 when I arrived.
 This plot has extensive layering of black spruce, which may